patrickstowell/PHY303-Lectures/phy303-unit5-collective-excited.md

 ![Alt text](image-51.png)

- Above are some possible transitions based no values of $J_{f}$ and $J_{i}$ and whteher these are likely to be due to electromagnetic or magnetic multipole radiations.
+ Above are some possible transitions based on values of $J_{f}$ and $J_{i}$ and whether these are likely to be due to electromagnetic or magnetic multipole radiations.
 The most likely transitions are described below.
  - **Electric Dipole (E1) Transitions:** These transitions involve ΔL = 1 and result in a parity change of π = $(-1)^1$ = -1 (parity-changing).
 Electric dipole transitions are more common than other multipole transitions and have relatively higher probabilities.
-They often correspond to the emission of gamma rays.

  - **Magnetic Dipole (M1) Transitions:** These transitions involve ΔL = 0 and result in a parity change of π = $(-1)^{1+1}$ = 1 (parity-preserving).
 Magnetic dipole transitions are less common than E1 transitions but still occur in certain nuclear decays.